msjimc/RunningWindowsProgramsOnLinux/ghostBSD-24-04.md

 # GhostBSD
 GhostBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and a 20 GB hard drive on VirtualBox or  dynamically resizing hard disk with HyperV.
 The default desktop 'Mate' was installed.

+The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.

 ## Preparation and installation

 * **The account performing the installation must have admin rights.**